top of page

 NOVs vs. Summonses: What’s the Difference?

-The FDNY uses several tools to enforce the Fire Code:
+The FDNY employs various methods to enforce the Fire Code:

 • Notice of Violation (NOV):